Seto53/Itemz/Deliverable3.md

 The full set up instructions can be found in [README.md](./README.md) under the 'Set up' title.

+IT IS ABSOLUTLY NECESSARY TO HAVE ACCESS TO THE .env AND .env.prod FILES TO RUN THE APPLICATION.

 ## Frontend
 This project uses a React.js application as the frontend.
 If the database has a user in it, one would be able to see some of this user's information in the profile tab.